fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_aws/readme_en.md

 (Required when the Vantiq Platform Installation tasks are to be performed by an IAM user other than the one who has executed terraform.)
 - Endpoint of the S3 Storage
 - Endpoint and credential of the keycloak DB
-- IP address of the Bastion host IP
+- IP address of the Bastion host
 - User name and SSH private key for accessing the Bastion host

   ```bash